K0ppai/SiriBox/README.md

 # 📖 SiriBox <a name="about-project" id="about-project"></a>

-***SiriBox*** is a website that display series of movies and tv shows.
-It is a capstone project for the Microverse JavaScript curriculum.
-This project is built with JavaScript, HTML, CSS, and Webpack.
-The project is built with the following features:
+***SiriBox*** is a website that showcases a collection of movies and TV shows.
+It serves as the capstone project for the Microverse JavaScript curriculum.
+Developed using JavaScript, HTML, CSS, and Webpack, it utilizes API data to display content.
+Users can interact by liking and commenting on the website.
-- **Add likes and comments**
-- **Send and get data from API**

 ## 🛠 Built With <a name="built-with"></a>
 - HTML.